 Yoga means unity or oneness.
 This unity spiritually refers to union of the individual consciousness with the universal consciousness.
 On a more practical level, yoga is a means of balancing and harmonizing the body, mind and emotions.
-This is done through the practice of asana (postures), pranayama (breathing techniques) meditation and other techniques.
+This is done through the practice of asana (postures), pranayama (breathing techniques) and meditation.

-When we practice the different techniques we focus our mind on the present moment.
-We stop living in the past and future and come into the Now.
+During a yoga class students are expected to focus their attention on the present moment.
+In the present moment the mind does not project a story.
 Now is where we are in a natural state of being.
 With no attachments or judgement about the present moment.
 We simply are.
 This is Yoga.
 We are fully immersed in the present moment.

-Try all the styles and teachers and see which style resonates with you.
-Remember, you don’t need to be flexible or fit to practice yoga.
+Try all the styles and teachers and see which yoga style resonates with you.
+You don’t need to be flexible or fit to practice yoga.
 Yoga is for everybody and every body.
 All you need is your breath.
-It’s not about the poses!
 Discover your body and make a new best friend.